celestiaorg/docs/nodes/celestia-app-slashing.md

 If a validator gets slashed, delegators bonded to that validator will also have the same percentage of their delegated funds slashed.

-The following are the conditions for a validator to get slashed:
+The following are the conditions for a validator to get jailed or slashed:

 1. **Downtime**: If a validator is offline for more than 25% of a rolling window of the last 5,000 blocks, they will be jailed for 1 minute.